Dixit-Khushi/LLM-Project-Hub/project-1/README.md

 ## Important Note

 The API key has been removed from the code for security reasons.
-Please use your own API key to run this project.
+Please use your own API key to run the project.

 ---